PyConPL/Book/2015/presentations/writing-snmp-apps/text.md

 today.

 As a technology, SNMP defines application layer protocol, data model and data objects.
-The protocol, which evolved a great deal since its initial introduction in early 80's, serves as a more or less secure, lightweight and fault-tolerant communication channel between parties.
+The protocol, which evolved greatly since its initial introduction in early 80's, serves as a more or less secure, lightweight and fault-tolerant communication channel between parties.
 SNMP data model maps all interesting nuances of host or application internals to named